 - Picture hanging hardware

-Paint your wood with the Red acrylic paint.
+Paint your wood with the red acrylic paint.
 Let it dry.
-Tape off the edges and paint them with the White chalk paint.
+Tape off the edges and paint them with the white chalk paint.
 Let dry and remove tape.
-Now you are ready to make your letters.
+Now you are ready to make your lettering.

-I basically used the same Silhouette settings for contact paper as I used for my Rail Road Sign.
+I used the same Silhouette settings for contact paper as I used in my Rail Road Sign.

 - Media~ Vinyl

 - Cutting Matt -None

 Font used for the word Sundries is “Bolton Light”.